 The Mayo Clinic Division of Engineering works with physicians, scientists and other Mayo Clinic staff to develop unique medical devices and systems, sometimes designed to meet the needs of individual patients.
 One system recently developed is a Bio-Artificial Liver designed to treat patients with acute liver failure.

-Working with physicians and researchers, the division recently developed a cell based liver support system (the Spheroid Reservoir Bio-Artificial Liver - SRBAL) to treat patients with acute liver failure either as a bridge to liver transplantation, or until spontaneous recovery of the patient's liver.
+Working with physicians and researchers, the division developed a cell-based liver support system — the Spheroid Reservoir Bio-Artificial Liver, or SRBAL — to treat patients with acute liver failure either as a bridge to liver transplantation or until spontaneous recovery of the patient's liver.

 The spheroid reservoir bioreactor is a subsystem of the SRBAL that contains normal living liver cells in suspension culture.
 The liver cells are cultured as anchorage-independent spherical aggregates called spheroids.
-The liver spheroids are first formed by a novel patented rocker technique and then transferred to the spheroid reservoir bioreactor where they are maintained in high density suspension culture by a rotational propeller action.
+The liver spheroids are first formed by a novel patented rocker technique and then transferred to the spheroid reservoir bioreactor, where they are maintained in high-density suspension culture by a rotational propeller action.

-For information regarding Engineering careers, please contact:
+For information about engineering careers, contact:

-Human Resources - Mayo Clinic
+- Human Resources

-200 First Street SW
+200 First St. SW

-Rochester MN 55905
+Rochester, MN 55905